babarrett/g80-9009/README.md

 It:

-* Was available in the 1990's.
+* Was available from about 1995 to 2005.
 I have seen REUTERS logos created in 1965 (the "dot" wordmark) and in 1996 the rounded piece – or roundel – was developed.
 1999 the dots in the name gave way to a solid all-caps font with an orange dotted semi-circle, and a solid blue semicircle.
 * has 149 total keys.
-Not all generate scan codes to the attached computers
+Not all generate scan codes when in "Desk PC" mode.
 * has a, primarily text, 100 x 584 pixel LCD display with 2 font sizes.
 * can create up to 72 macros on the fly that are stored in the keyboard.
 * can select any 1 of 4 screens (Indicated by keys, unverified.)
 * can select any 1 of 2 workstations with a "Breakout Box"
 * can use three different keyboard protocols (PS/2, RS232 Serial, and Sun serial)
 * is supported by a third-party kmd3 switch as well
+* can be emulated by the Wey Tec HK2000C keyboard.
 * can perform calculations within the keyboard, displaying the results on the LCD display